 Southern Maryland News has an article about a serious problem: the shortage of doctors in Southern Maryland.
 This is a good issue that needs attention.
 I’ve written about this on the Maryland Injury Lawyer blog in the past in a post titled “Doctor Shortage in Maryland?
 A Doctor in Southern Maryland Says There Is a Shortage of Doctors.”

 Yet, bizarrely, the article focuses on medical malpractice insurance, profiling the ostensibly tragic story of Dr. Charlene Letchford who was forced by the “skyrocketing cost of medical malpractice insurance” to join a group of doctors at Calvert Memorial.
 Apparently, the bill “recently jumped from $11,000 to $16,000 a year.”

 Now, is it possible – just possible – that this $5,000 was not the deal-breaker?
-Are there other possible alternatives to explain why her practice was not successful other than the additional $13.70 she has to pay every day for malpractice coverage?
+Are there other alternatives to explain why her practice was unsuccessful other than the additional $13.70 she has to pay every day for malpractice coverage?